jessstapley/SSR_analysis/README.md

 This respository contains instructions and scripts for analysing short sequence repeats (SSR) or microsatellites using R. The analysis uses files created by a DNA Fragment Capillary Sequencer (.fsa, not included in this repository).

 # Step 1: Create an R Project directory.
-This step is essential to ensure your your data and results are well organised and recorded.
+This step is essential to ensure your data and results are well organised and recorded.
 Data analysis must be properly recorded.
-Just like you must keep an accurate record of your what you did in the lab (lab book) you must also keep an accurate record of your analysis, and just like a lab book, this should be clear enough that someone can assess your methods and replicate your work.
+Just like you have to keep an accurate record of your what you did in the lab (lab book) you must also keep an accurate record of your analysis, and just like a lab book, this should be clear enough that someone can assess your methods and replicate your work.
 If you store all relevenat files in a well organised directory (folder) with appropriately named subdirectories, this will help enormously.

 Name the folder accordingly.
 Do not use spaces or weird characters (*#%&=!*) in your folder or filenames (eg. use ounderscore '_'_ instead of spaces)
 In this directory create the following sub directories